 The Information Officer serves to facilitate exchange of information between the Corporate Communications staff and the media, public and internal staff.
-The Information Officer would develop news releases, monitor media, provide information to internal and external stakeholders and coordinate/conduct media briefings if necessary.
-If an Information Officer is not on-site, media or others wishing information that all requests are to go through the Corporate Media Relations personnel at the Calgary Head Office or Information Officer located in the ECC.
+The Information Officer would advise media or others wishing information that all requests are to go through the Corporate Media Relations personnel at the Calgary Head Office.